 Jules discovered that the best way to make frittatas is to simply bake them in the oven, which got me excited about making frittatas.
 I can scramble eggs and turn on the oven, so how hard can it be?
 Not at all, it turns out.
 Frittatas are the easiest egg dish around!

 I reduced Jules’ recipe to its simplest form.
 Like the orzo risotto recipe, you can make it your own and use the ingredients that you have on hand.
-Jules’ recipe called for a springform pan, which certainly works, but I’ve since realized that a 9-inch square baking dish works just as well.
+Jules’ recipe called for a springform pan, which certainly works, but I’ve since realized that a 9-inch square baking dish (lined crosswise, like this) works just as well.

 - 6 eggs

 - A splash of milk

 - Vegetables, spices, salt, pepper, and anything else you want to throw together

 - Line a 9-inch springform pan OR 9-inch square baking dish with parchment paper (here's a photo that demonstrates how to line the square dish).

 - In a separate bowl, whisk together eggs, cheese, milk, vegetables and seasonings.

 - Pour the mixture into the springform pan.